joric/paste_to_ue/README.md

 There's some work on point cloud matching for joined objects and mesh align.
-Select any objects in the scene (the largest will be cloud, the rest will be the templates), press "Create Instances" (formerly Ctrl+Shift+D) from the tool panel.
+Select any objects in the scene (the largest will be cloud, the rest will be the templates), press "Create Instances" from the tool panel (or press Ctrl+Shift+D).
 It will find and create template instances with matching scaling/rotation.
 Then you can select them, press Ctrl+Shift+C, and paste their transformations to UE.